As HR and business experts are pointing out, new technologies are changing work as we know it.

 - Bots could help identify fraudulent candidates.

 IT hiring managers also could see their roles in candidate screening and resume review decrease.
-In part, this is because tech hiring is growing so quickly that many hiring managers won’t have the time to serve those roles.
+In part, this is because tech hiring is snowballing that many hiring managers won’t have the time to serve those roles.
 Instead, skill and screening assessments—made more powerful by new technologies—will help fill the need.

 However, there are limits to the impact of automation in screening.
 Human review and monitoring of data from automation will be important.
 And, as noted in the next prediction, an automated screening will still need to be weighted with live, person-to-person technical interviews.